the Strait of Gibraltar

 Addressing the story of Black people in Europe certainly addresses the history of slavery and European colonialism.
 The relationship between the two continents began with mutual respect and curiosity; Europe is a peninsula.
 For the last 600 years, Africans, African Americans, Europeans, and European Americans are still paying for the results.
 History begins, as so much in the modern world, with the business expansion of European culture.

 While white-Europeans had always known about Africa, they hadn't known much.
 Their desire to make money made Africa interesting.
-The first real substantial relationships Europeans forged with Africans were with the Islamic civilizations and traders of North Africa.
-These two groups had been in sporadic but undefined contact throughout the European Middle Ages.
+The first genuine, substantial relationships Europeans forged with Africans were with the Islamic civilizations and traders of North Africa.
+These two groups had been in sporadic but undefined contact throughout the European Middle Ages, especially in Britain.
 In the fifteenth century, the major Islamic civilizations began to decline in power, but not in their impressiveness.
 The Europeans were amazed by what they saw, especially in the Sudanese empire.

 The modern history of Europe and Africa is overwhelmingly saturated with Europeans forcibly deporting Africans into European states.
 Equally, Europeans forced political, social, religious, and economic practices on Africans during the colonial period and afterward.
 Europeans were as much interested in African culture as they expected the Africans to be interested in theirs.
 All the contemporary evidence implies that they saw the Africans as equal partners in civilization, government, and commerce.
-The Africans, it seems, also believed this.
+It seems the Africans also believed this.
 During this heady period, at the start of the cultural exchange between the two hemispheres, Africans regularly came to Europe to study Western culture; in 1518, for example, Henry of the Congo traveled to the Vatican and became the first bishop of the Congo.
 All this would change, however.

-The only period in which slavery has not been a major part of the human experience is within the last two hundred years—slavery's main motive: economics.
+The only period in which slavery has not been a significant part of the human experience is within the last two hundred years—slavery's main motive: economics.
 Slave labor is cheap; it is purchased at the price of the survival of the laborer.
-However, it is not necessarily efficient labor for people do not invest themselves in coerced work.
+However, labor is not necessarily efficient for people who do not invest in coerced work.
 Most of human history is characterized by low-production economies; these economies produce just enough to survive for most of the workers in the economy.
 In such an economy, slavery, or coerced labor, is one of the most common solutions to maintain a large, low-productive economy.

 Throughout most of human history, slaves were drawn from conquered populations.
 They defeated armies, and many slaves were sold (or sold themselves) into slavery by the rulers or their families.
 These people were slaves by being slaves; there were no racial, ethnic, or physical markers of slavery or subsistence servitude.
 Such was the situation that the Europeans encountered and traded in.
 When the Portuguese forged contacts with the Islamic civilizations and traders of North Africa, they diverted much of this trade to Europe, including the Muslim traffic of Black slaves.
 However, the Portuguese were unsatisfied with trade with North Africa and pushed down the continent's western coast to create the Middle Passage.